vectorvalor2/RDP/README.md

 Removes redundant content where applicable)
 #endif

-/*A Selection Sort In A Refined Search, Diagnoses and Applies Fixes To Deadlocks, Hang Ups, AND/OR Racing Conditions In Precedence*/
+/*A Selection Sort In A Refined Search, A Diagnostic that Applies Fixes To Deadlocks, Hang Ups, AND/OR Racing Conditions In Precedence*/

 #Using SIMD In Vulkan